google/if-this-then-ad/README.md

 ## Development

+### Local dev setup

+1. Clone this repository
+1. Complete the step-by-step guide above
+1. Create a new [GCP Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts) (or add another key for it, if it already exists)
+1. Download the `.json` credentials
+1. Rename `server/.env.sample` to `server/.env`
+1. Add all missing values to `server/.env`
+1. Go to `server/`
+1. To set up and start the server, run:
+    - `npm run build-local`
+    - `npm run dev`
+1. Go to `client/`
+1. To set up and start the client, run:
+    - `sudo npm i -g @angular/cli`
+    - `npm i`
+    - `ng serve --ssl`
+1. The application is running at https://localhost:4200

 ### Git: Pre commit

 To do all the checks before the commit automatically please add the [git/pre-commit](git/pre-commit) to your `.git/hooks/` directory.
 The easiest way would be to create a soft link: `cd .git/hooks/; ln -sf ../../git/pre-commit`.

-To run all checks manually you can execute the following code from the project root:
+To run all checks manually you can execute the following commands from the project root:

 - For server: `cd server; npm run pre-commit`.
 - For client: `cd client; npm run pre-commit`.

 # Do you like our tool?

 You can start contributing by sending pull requests right now!
 Also you can give us a star on our [GitHub page](https://github.com/google/if-this-then-ad) ;-)

 # Troubleshooting

 ## Authorization Error (redirect_uri_mismatch)

 This usually originates from not having the **Authorized redirect URI** set properly.

-To do that:
+Here's how to fix it:
 1. Go to [Cloud Credentials](https://console.cloud.google.com/apis/credentials)
 1. Select the right project
 1. Click on the **if-this-then-ad** OAuth 2.0 Client ID